fmalina/revisions-blocl/help/guiderentrooms.md

 The great news is, if you are an owner-occupier of the property where furnished rooms are being rented, then you can earn £4250 of rental income per annum tax free.
-That’s £354 a month and you automatically join the [rent a room scheme](/help/rentaroomscheme) and you don’t even have to tell the inland revenue about the rent, unless you receive a tax return over this amount or the rent is over £4250.
+That’s £354 a month and you automatically join the [rent a room scheme](/help/rentaroomscheme) and you don't even have to tell the inland revenue about the rent, unless you receive a tax return over this amount or the rent is over £4250.

-If you don’t live in the property and you are letting the rooms, it would be considered as a business and you would pay tax as normal by contacting your local tax office and completing a tax return and you would not join the rent a room scheme.
+If you don't live in the property and you are letting the rooms, it would be considered as a business and you would pay tax as normal by contacting your local tax office and completing a tax return and you would not join the rent a room scheme.